mohimanilab/TransDiscovery/README.md

 * `reaction_name`: The corresponding reaction name in BioTransformer result
 * `enzyme_ID`: The corresponding enzyme_ID of the enzyme in BioTransformer result

-### Validating candidate biotransformations using molecular network
-This step is designed to validate candidate biotransformations identified in the previous step.
-In this step the input files will be the candidate biotransformations obtained in the previous step and molecular network node/edge files generated from GNPS.
-If an edge/path in the molecular network between the substrate and the product exist, then the software will record such edge/path and consider this biotransformation as identified novel biotransformation.

 The input parameters are: